jack27121/STANNcam/readme.md

 It is encouraged to change any and all of the code to better fit your needs! 👍

+## Feedback/Contact
+If you have any issues, feedback or questions, you can write here on github, dm me on Twitter https://twitter.com/STANN_co or Discord STANN.co#6969

 ## Games using STANNcam 🎮
 *Note all games are using older and specialised versions of the camera, but it is the same base in all*